 7. To Repair Or Replace, That Is the Question

 Some homeowners wonder if they can patch a worn section of the roof rather than having it replaced, or if they want to replace only part of the roofing system rather than replacing the entire roof.
 Again, this is something that only a licensed roofer is going to be able to determine.
 Depending on the age, condition, and cause of damage to your existing roof, only the affected area may need to be repaired or replaced.

 It’s also possible that your insurance company will decide to have the entire roof replaced once they assess the damage.
 If the leak was the result of storm damage, you should contact your local roofing contractor as soon as possible to determine the best course of action.
 If the leak was the result of age, a roofer can let you know your options.

 Don’t Wait to Repair

 Water has a way of finding its way into all sorts of things.
 Not only can it cause unsightly water spots on ceilings, but it can also damage furnishings, cause electrical shorts, and undermine a building’s structure if left to its own devices.
 That’s why it’s important to detect and nullify a roof leak as soon as possible.
 By the time you detect a leak, the water could have found its way to other areas of your home.
 The longer you wait to deal with a leak, the more serious the repercussions can be.

 My name is Mitch, and I have over 10 years of roofing experience.
-I enjoy my career because I take pride in helping others care for their homes and businesses.
-I am the best in the business because of my honesty and integrity.
-I listen to the needs of my clients and deliver a seamless customer experience, always.
+I enjoy my career in the service industry because I love helping others take care of their homes and businesses.
+With over 10 years in the roofing industry, my success comes from my honesty and integrity during my roof inspections.
+I do my best to listen to the needs of my clients and strive to provide an awesome client experience.